rust-embedded/discovery/src/09-led-compass/take-1.md

 do the 4 quadrants represent.
 In order to figure this out we can just rotate the micro:bit and observe how the quadrant changes whenever we point in another direction.

-> **NOTE** The LED matrix is pointing to me during these measurements since it is going to face us later on as well.
-If you are holding the micro:bit the other way around your measurements will of course have different signs.

 After experimenting a bit we can find out that if we point the micro:bit in e.g. south east direction, both the X and the Y component are always positive.
 Based on this information you should be able to figure out which direction the other quadrants represent.